ThoughtWorksStudios/bobcat/README.md

 age  decimal(4.2, 42.7)
 dob date(2012-01-02, 2013-01-02),
 age integer(4, 5),
+name dict("first_names"),
+myitem Item,
+pet Dog: {
-name dict("first_names")
+  name dict("first_name")
+},
 ```

 Field names are arbitrary, but field types must be particular values.
 See below for the complete list.
 Some fields take arguments.
 Typically, a single numeric argument produces a field of that length.
 Whereas two values
 signifies that you desire a random value in a particular range.
 The dict type requires the type of the
 dictionary you are interested in as an argument.
+If you use a string
+that is not one of the build-in field types, the system will assume you want to reference an entity that you've previously
+delcared.
+You can also inline entity declarations, as is the case with Dog in the example above.

 #### Supported field types